gitkraken/vscode-gitlens/docs/links.md

   - _{prEntityId}_ refers to the GK entity identifier for the Pull Request related to the code suggestion.

+#### Example Usage

+When you create a cloud patch from the _Cloud Patches_ view, you will receive a notification that the cloud patch has been successfully created.
+On that notification is a "Copy Link" button.
+Click it to copy a link to the cloud patch to your clipboard.
+Share the link with a teammate (ensure that the teammate has access based on the permissions/visibility you set for the cloud patch).
+When they access the link, GitLens will help them open the cloud patch in GitLens and view the patch changes, and even apply the changes to their local repository.

 ### Cloud Workspace

+#### Description

+Used to open a cloud workspace in GitLens.

 #### Format